Retail Fulfillment Services: The Ultimate 2026 Guide

 What is retail fulfillment?

-With DTC fulfillment, each customer order is sent directly from the warehouse to the customer, while in retail fulfillment, the orders are typically larger, sending many items to retail establishments where consumers can browse and buy in person.
+With DTC fulfillment, each customer order is sent directly from the warehouse to the customer, whereas in retail fulfillment, orders are typically larger and sent to retail establishments where consumers can browse and buy in person.

 Retail fulfillment (B2B) differs from ecommerce fulfillment (DTC) in scale, complexity, and compliance.
 While DTC fulfillment involves shipping individual orders directly to consumers, B2B fulfillment requires processing bulk shipments that must meet strict retailer requirements, including specific packaging, labeling, and delivery schedules.
 In addition, B2B fulfillment often involves EDI integration, coordinated logistics, and strict compliance standards to avoid costly chargebacks and help streamline retail distribution.
-This creates a difference in fulfillment methods.
+This creates a difference in the methods of fulfillment.

 Because B2B fulfillment requires more operational savvy, there can be additional challenges and complexities.